Lana Turner Rocks a Turban, John Garfield Founds the Hollywood Canteen, & Goes Independent. From 1946, it's The Postman Always Rings Twice.

 “He was shy, vibrant, and intelligent.
 And so ahead of his time.
 He had terrific magnetism.
 The lines bounced back and forth between us.
 It kept a girl on her toes.”

-Certainly doesn’t sound like the words of a woman who hated her co-star.
+Certainly not the words of a woman who hated her co-star.

 More Than Friends on The Postman Always Rings Twice?

-Director Vincent Sherman certainly thought so, confidently stating that Julie and Lana had “a very hot and heavy thing” going during filming.
+Director Vincent Sherman gave this rumor credibility, once offering that Julie and Lana had “a very hot and heavy thing” going during filming.

-Director Tay Garnett, who was actually there and witnessed the Garfield/Turner relationship on set, believed the two stars enjoyed nothing more than a fun, teasing friendship.
-According to Garnett,
+Postman Director Tay Garnett, who witnessed the Garfield/Turner relationship on set, believed the two stars enjoyed nothing more than a fun, teasing friendship.
+According to Garnett:

 “There was magic between them.
 I don’t know if they had anything going on the side, but sometimes you root for it.
 John had his fair share of girls, but he had a bad heart and that might have frightened Lana off.
 John teased her about sex, which tends to make me believe nothing happened.
 They sizzled on the screen though!”